 Don (Liz Mistele) paces the greasy floor of her downtown flop room rambling on crassly, spilling the contents of her tortured soul dragged down with her lifelong impulse to seek attention through music.
 Maybe a moment of vulnerability let the hard veneer of an consummate disinterested and dispassionate artist crack and leak this type of sappy introspection.

 The guitar being her main tool, her f-the-world attitude supplys the battery power for her punk artistry.
 She strains to stay inspired to find words for her voice, tinged with a soft southern drawl, to fend off the onslaught of train-jumping troads popping up more and more bringing youthful disregard and foreign technology into her scene of rarified Punk.

-Stoli (Natasha Mortazavi) patiently listens to Don’s ranting and moaning through brief interruptions from various half-drank booze bottles strewn about and consultations with a heart-shaped box.
+Stoli (Natasha Mortazavi) patiently listens to Don’s ranting and moaning through brief interruptions from various half-drank booze bottles and consultations with a heart-shaped box.
 Stoli’s conversation and thoughts come off stereotypically shallow at first impression, matching her curled and pinned up blond hair.
-Then randomly with the ease of a natural born poet songwriter lets her words console and coddle Don’s ego, appetite and libido, after all Don’s dingy apartment doubles as a love nest for the two of them.
+Then randomly, with the ease of a natural born poet songwriter, lets her words console and coddle Don’s ego, appetite and libido.
+After all, Don’s dingy apartment doubles as a love nest for the two of them.
 Or is it a tomb?